-Back in 2018, I did a post looking at the sleep hygiene recommendations (specifically the ones from American Sleep Association) that I was and was not following.
+Back in 2018, I did a post looking at the sleep hygiene recommendations that I was and was not following.
 I decided to look back and reflect on what’s changed since then.

 What hasn’t changed is that I can’t sleep without medication.
 I’m not taking anything specifically for sleep, but a couple of my regular bedtime medications (quetiapine and mirtazapine) are sedating.
 I can usually sleep pretty well with the meds, although when the depression gets worse, I sleep less.
 Overall sleep hygiene isn’t that big a priority, but it’s still worth doing what I can to promote sleep.